danij1990/Time-Travel-on-the-Python-Commmad-Line/README.md

 **Outcome**: The game should run without performance issues and use system resources efficiently.

 These tests were conducted to ensure the "Time Travel Game" works correctly and provides an engaging experience for players.
-If you encounter any issues or have suggestions for improvements, please feel free to submit them to the repository's issue tracker.
+If you encounter any issues or have suggestions for improvements, please feel free to submit them to the project's issue tracker.

 ## Test Results

 To ensure the "Time Travel Game" functions as intended, a series of tests were conducted to assess its accuracy and resilience.
 Here's a summary of the test scenarios and their outcomes:

 ### Test 1: User Input Validation

 **Scenario**: Ensure proper validation of user input for name and age.

 **Results**: